hdShang/arxiv-daily/docs/cs-AI/2025-05-27/papers/250520740v2-msearth-a-multimodal-scientific-dataset-and-benchmark-for-phenomena-.md

 ---
 layout: default
-title: MSEarth: A Multimodal Scientific Dataset and Benchmark for Phenomena Uncovering in Earth Science
+title: "MSEarth: A Multimodal Scientific Dataset and Benchmark for Phenomena Uncovering in Earth Science"
 ---

 # MSEarth: A Multimodal Scientific Dataset and Benchmark for Phenomena Uncovering in Earth Science